RyanCHEN-Vault/TVConv-using-in-CT-image-recovery/recovery_gauss/README.md

 - **Data Content**: CT images with slice thicknesses of 1mm and 3mm at full and 1/4 dose.

 - **Data Image Size**: 512 × 512

+- ⚠️Data is not available from this project so that you need to modify the code about data input etc.

   <img src="fig/image-20240925101457818.png" width="20%">